CtrlK

 opensea-api

-Query OpenSea marketplace data via the official CLI, MCP server, or shell scripts.
-Get floor prices, collection stats, NFT details, token data, trending collections, drops, events, and search across Ethereum, Base, Arbitrum, Polygon, and more.
-Read-only operations; for trading use opensea-marketplace, for token swaps use opensea-swaps.
+Query OpenSea marketplace data via the official CLI, SDK, MCP server, or shell scripts.
+Get floor prices, collection stats, NFT details, token data, trending collections, drops, events, search, favorites, profile and collection settings, and other wallet-scoped operations.
+For trading use opensea-marketplace, for token swaps use opensea-swaps.

 Quality